Hyperbaric Oxygen Therapy in Oakville | Canada Hyperbarics Skip to main content

 How Much Does HBOT Cost in Oakville?

-Halton Hyperbarics offers private self-pay HBOT on the Oakville-Trafalgar Memorial Hospital campus.
-For OHIP-covered treatment, referral is to Toronto General or Hamilton General, or to any GTA-area Independent Health Facility eligible to bill OHIP for the indication (confirm with each clinic).
+Halton Hyperbarics operates on the Oakville-Trafalgar Memorial Hospital campus; its OHIP/IHF coverage status is not publicly documented, so confirm directly with the clinic whether your indication is OHIP-eligible or self-pay.
+For OHIP-confirmed hospital HBOT, referral is to Toronto General or Hamilton General, or to a GTA-area Independent Health Facility eligible to bill OHIP for the indication (confirm with each clinic).

 For an OHIP-covered indication